Skip to content

 Some families plant a tree next to the urn or on top of it, as the minerals will directly influence the growth of the tree, allowing it to develop into an everlasting symbol of your dearly departed.

-Alternatively, you may wish to choose our Biodegradable Tree Urn for Ashes which is specifically designed to grow a tree from your loved one's ashes to honour their memory.
+Alternatively, you may wish to choose our Biodegradable Tree Urn for Ashes which is specifically designed to grow a tree from your loved one's ashes to cherish their memory.

 Step 2.
 Choose a place in the garden